Prussian Crusade: Early missions and conflicts

 his conquests of surrounding lands and in 1015 he devastated the native populations of large parts of Prussia.

 The Poles waged war with the neighboring Prussians, Sudovians, and Wends over the following two centuries.
 While the Poles sought control over the Prussians under the aegis of facilitating the conversion of the Prussians to Christianity, the Prussians engaged in reciprocal raids, capturing slaves in the bordering territories of Chełmno Land and Masovia.
-Many Prussians nominally accepted baptism under duress only to revert to native religious beliefs after hostilities ended.
+Many Prussians are alleged to have accepted baptism under duress only to revert to native religious beliefs after hostilities ended.
 Henry of Sandomierz was killed fighting the Prussians in 1166.
 Bolesław IV and Casimir II each led large armies into Prussia; while Bolesław's forces were defeated in guerilla warfare, Casimir imposed peace until his death in 1194.
 King Valdemar II of Denmark supported Danish expeditions against Samland until his capture by Henry I, Count of Schwerin, in 1223.

 In 1206, the Cistercian bishop Christian of Oliva, with the support of the King of Denmark and Polish dukes, found colonization of the natives in a better state than expected upon his arrival in the war-torn Chełmno Land.
 Inspired, he travelled to Rome to prepare for a larger mission.
 When he returned to Chełmno in 1215, however, Christian found the Prussians hostile out of outrage at the actions of the Sword-Brothers in Livonia or fear of Christian Polish expansion.
-The Prussians invaded Chełmno Land, and Pomerellia, besieged Chełmno and Lubawa, and enabled Christian converts to return to their native, pre-Christian beliefs.
+The Prussians invaded Chełmno Land, and Pomerelia, besieged Chełmno and Lubawa, and enabled Christian converts to return to their native, pre-Christian beliefs.

 Because of the growing intensity of reciprocal attacks, Pope Honorius III sent a papal bull to Christian in March 1217 allowing him to begin preaching a crusade against the resisting Prussians.
 The following year the Prussians counter-attacked Chełmno Land and Masovia again, plundering 300 cathedrals and churches in revenge.
 Duke Conrad of Masovia succeeded in making the Prussians leave by paying a huge tribute, which only encouraged the Prussians, however.